 When we’re not travelling we enjoy discovering more about our hometown, Perth.
 There is no place like home and I enjoy photographing our colourful streets and sharing on the blog, showcasing how Perth’s new developments and growing street art scene is changing the perception Perth once had of being dull and boring.

-Let’s support these amazing women in their 40’s, 50’s and beyond, travelling the world and writing about their experiences, giving tips and advice from a Not So Young Woman’s perspective.
+Let’s support these amazing female travel bloggers in their 40’s, 50’s and beyond, travelling the world and writing about their experiences, giving tips and advice from a Not So Young Woman’s perspective.